Thanksgiving – what it really means to Native Americans

 If asked what the first “Thanksgiving” meant, most people may respond with the conventional theory that the Indians helped the starving Pilgrims survive the first winter in the New World.
 This image has been fashioned over time and has become a default projection among contemporary society within the United States.

-For the most part, Indian people have also embraced this false portrait of American history and a more true concept of giving thanks today remains shrouded by these Euro-American fabrications.
+For the most part, many Indian people have also embraced this false portrait of American history and a more true concept of giving thanks today remains shrouded by these Euro-American fabrications.

 Around the time shortly before the first official “Thanksgiving”, a horrific event unfolded in what is now the town of Mystic, Connecticut.
 A local Tribe – the Pequot – were celebrating their own “Thanksgiving”, which was known to them as the Green Corn festival.
 In the predawn hours a band of Puritans descended on a tribal village and shot, clubbed and burned alive over 700 native men, woman and children (although themselves not Pilgrims, the Puritans were none the less new to North America just the same).
 The brutal marauding of tribal villages went on for several days.